davisgrubin/district_tweets/README.md

 ![dem_goodtobad](https://user-images.githubusercontent.com/25091693/43413450-179f00d6-93fe-11e8-9aa0-d19b23fdd499.png)

 While you're here also check out:
 A Dash app that allows you to track the sentiment polarity (positive vs. negative) of all tweets that contain your search term over time.
 There also options to filter on congressional districts at the individual and party level.
 The corresponding code is in sentiment_timeseries.py.
+Click the plot_studio option to get fancy in the toolbar to get fancy.
 #### Dash interactive visualization of sentiment polarity time-series: http://ec2-18-222-37-25.us-east-2.compute.amazonaws.com:8050/
 ![senitment_timeseries](https://user-images.githubusercontent.com/25091693/43411810-49cdc574-93f9-11e8-932d-038a958ba91d.png)

-Below here is my original Galvanize Data Science Capstone and how I started collected tweets filtered by congressional district.
+Below is my original Galvanize Data Science Capstone and how I started collected tweets filtered by congressional district.
 #### Can tweets be used to predict the partisanship of congressional districts?

 ## How to use this repo